hablutzel1/jaime-hablutzel-linux-profile/README.md

 # TODOS #

-* Check if there is any smarter way to share these files (and keep them updated) across Linux servers, e.g. Puppet, Chef, etc. Evaluate to perform a `git pull` on every login?.
+* Check if there is any smarter way to share these files (and keep them updated) across Linux servers, e.g. Puppet, Chef, etc. Maybe just set up an user cron to perform a `git pull` every x minutes or so and only update the profile if incoming changes are found.